CalebMigosi/project-rag/README.md

 ## Important repos

-1. rag-fe: Front end logic (We decided to go with React for obvious community and popularity reasons.)
+1. **rag-fe**: Front end logic (We decided to go with React for obvious community and popularity reasons.)
-2. rag-be: Backend logic (TBD.
+2. **rag-be**: Backend logic (TBD.
 Could be python or dotnet)
-3. rag-etl: ETL logic.
+3. **rag-etl**: ETL logic.
 Processing incoming data into vector embeddings.
 (Obvious choice is python here.
 But considering doing a separate repo using mlnet in C#)
-4. rag-model: Model logic.
+4. **rag-model**: Model logic.
 Allows for the application and data store to interact with the LLM.

 # LLM choice
 We chose [Mistral-7B-Instruct-v0.2](https://docs.mistral.ai/models) because of the recent hype surrounding the performance of the model.
 (Also where in the world are we going to get 100gb worth of GPU by ourselves?)